Utah State Route 92: Route description

 The route begins at Ashton Boulevard in northwest Lehi.
 From its western terminus it heads east through Highland, and up American Fork Canyon, where it enters the Uinta National Forest.
 Shortly after entering the canyon, it passes the Timpanogos Cave National Monument, a famous group of caves buried in the side of the canyon.
-The route continues up the canyon, but, just before leaving the canyon, it has it junction with the southern end of Utah State Route 144, which heads further north up American Fork Canyon to Tibble Fork Reservoir.
+The route continues up the canyon, but just before leaving the canyon, it has a junction with the southern end of Utah State Route 144, which heads further north up American Fork Canyon to Tibble Fork Reservoir.
 SR-92 then bends to the south (with a short bend that extends briefly into Wasatch County) to connect with the west end of the Cascade Scenic Byway (Forest Road 114).
 After passing the east side of Mount Timpanogos and then the Sundance Resort, the road links up with US-189 in Provo Canyon at Wildwood, just west of the Utah-Wasatch county line and east of the Provo Canyon Tunnels.

 The portion of SR-92 west of the intersection with Canyon Road (former SR-146) is included in the National Highway System.